-- the number of requests made to each agency and to each Minister;37 - the number of decisions where an agency or Minister refused access to a document, the sections of the Act that the agency or Minister relied on to make those decisions, and the number of times the agency or Minister relied on each section;38 - the name and position of the person who has authority to make decisions in relation to a request and the number of decisions they made to refuse access to a document;39 - the number of review applications made to OVIC and the decisions on those applications;40 - the number of review applications to the Victorian Civil and Administrative Tribunal (VCAT), VCAT's decisions on those applications, details of any VCAT orders, and the section of the Act relied on if the decision is to refuse access to a document;41 - the number of complaints made to OVIC;42 - the number of notices served on an agency's Principal Officer requiring specification of documents in Part II statements under section 12(1);43
+- the number of requests made to each agency and to each Minister; - the number of decisions where an agency or Minister refused access to a document, the sections of the Act that the agency or Minister relied on to make those decisions, and the number of times the agency or Minister relied on each section; - the name and position of the person who has authority to make decisions in relation to a request and the number of decisions they made to refuse access to a document; - the number of review applications made to OVIC and the decisions on those applications; - the number of review applications to the Victorian Civil and Administrative Tribunal (VCAT), VCAT's decisions on those applications, details of any VCAT orders, and the section of the Act relied on if the decision is to refuse access to a document; - the number of complaints made to OVIC; - the number of notices served on an agency's Principal Officer requiring specification of documents in Part II statements under section 12(1); - details of any disciplinary action taken against any officer regarding the administration of the Act;

-- 38 Freedom of Information Act 1982 (Vic), section 64(2)(b). - 39 Freedom of Information Act 1982 (Vic), section 64(2)(c). - 40 Freedom of Information Act 1982 (Vic), section 64(2)(d). - 41 Freedom of Information Act 1982 (Vic), section 64(2)(e). - 42 Freedom of Information Act 1982 (Vic), section 64(2)(f). - 43 Freedom of Information Act 1982 (Vic), section 64(2)(g).
+- Freedom of Information Act 1982 (Vic), section 64(2)(b). - Freedom of Information Act 1982 (Vic), section 64(2)(c). - Freedom of Information Act 1982 (Vic), section 64(2)(d). - Freedom of Information Act 1982 (Vic), section 64(2)(e). - Freedom of Information Act 1982 (Vic), section 64(2)(f). - Freedom of Information Act 1982 (Vic), section 64(2)(g). - Freedom of Information Act 1982 (Vic), section 64(2)(h).

-37 Freedom of Information Act 1982 (Vic), section 64(2)(a).
+&lt;sup>37 Freedom of Information Act 1982 (Vic), section 64(2)(a).

-- details of any disciplinary action taken against any officer regarding the administration of the Act;44 - details of any recommendations made by the Information Commissioner under section 61L (if OVIC includes information about a recommendation it made under section 61L, OVIC must also fairly, fully, and accurately set out a response in relation to the recommendation);45 - the amount of any charges collected by each agency and each Minister under the Act;46 - details of any reading rooms;47 - details of any difficulties an agency or Minister met when administering the Act in relation to staffing and costs;48 and - any other information that shows an agency or Minister implementing the spirit and intention of the Act (to promote the disclosure of information at the lowest reasonable cost).49 - 1.3.
+- details of any recommendations made by the Information Commissioner under section 61L (if OVIC includes information about a recommendation it made under section 61L, OVIC must also fairly, fully, and accurately set out a response in relation to the recommendation); - the amount of any charges collected by each agency and each Minister under the ${\rm Act};^{\rm 46}$ - details of any difficulties an agency or Minister met when administering the Act in relation to staffing and costs; and - any other information that shows an agency or Minister implementing the spirit and intention of the Act (to promote the disclosure of information at the lowest reasonable cost). - 1.3.
 So that OVIC can report on the operation of the Act, OVIC requires agencies and Ministers to complete an online survey at the end of each financial year to collect this data.